Solar projects are on hold as U.S. investigates whether China is skirting trade rules

 The inquiry is a quasi-judicial process intended to "ensure a level playing field for U.S. businesses and workers," said Rafael Benavides, a Commerce press secretary.
 Investigators will assess whether the South Asian manufacturers are subject to existing import taxes based on their relationship with Chinese suppliers and, if so, the rate at which each manufacturer's products should be taxed.

-"Worst-case scenario, you can think about retroactive tariffs of up to 240%," he says.
+"Worst-case scenario, you can think about retroactive tariffs of up to 240%," Azevedo said.
 "But we really don't know what it is.
 So there's just too much risk to order panels right now, and that's just the end of it."

 In a recent industry survey, most large-scale U.S. solar developers said uncertainty was causing delays and cancellations, putting billions of dollars' worth of carbon-free energy capacity at risk.